Prince Edward, Duke of Kent and Strathearn: Later life

 Following the birth of Princess Victoria in May 1819, the Duke and Duchess, concerned to manage the Duke's great debts, sought to find a place where they could live inexpensively.
-After the coast of Devon was recommended to them they leased from a General Baynes, intending to remain incognito, Woolbrook Cottage on the seaside by Sidmouth.
+After the coast of Devon was recommended to them, they leased from a General Baynes, intending to remain incognito, Woolbrook Cottage on the seaside by Sidmouth.

 Death

-The Duke of Kent died of pneumonia on 23 January 1820 at Woolbrook Cottage, Sidmouth, and was interred in St. George's Chapel, Windsor Castle.
+Edward died of pneumonia on 23 January 1820 at Woolbrook Cottage, Sidmouth, aged 52, and was interred in St. George's Chapel, Windsor Castle.
 He died six days before his father, George III, and less than a year after his daughter's birth.

-He predeceased his father and his three elder brothers but, as none of his elder brothers had any surviving legitimate children, his daughter Victoria succeeded to the throne on the death of her uncle King William IV in 1837, and ruled until 1901.
+As none of his elder brothers had any surviving legitimate children, his daughter Victoria succeeded to the throne on the death of her uncle King William IV in 1837, and reigned until 1901.

-In 1829 the Duke's former aide-de-camp purchased the unoccupied Castle Hill Lodge from the Duchess in an attempt to reduce her debts; the debts were finally discharged after Victoria took the throne and paid them over time from her income.
+In 1829, the Duke's former aide-de-camp purchased the unoccupied Castle Hill Lodge from the Duchess in an attempt to reduce her debts; the debts were finally discharged after Victoria took the throne and paid them over time from her income.

 Legacy

 There is a bronze statue of the prince in Park Crescent, London.
 Sculpted by Sebastian Gahagan and installed in January 1824, the statue is 7 ft 2 in tall and represents the Duke in his Field Marshal's uniform, over which he wears his ducal dress and the regalia of the Order of the Garter.
-He is the namesake of Prince Edward Island, Prince Edward Islands, Prince Edward County, and Duke Street, Halifax, Nova Scotia.
+He is the namesake of Prince Edward Island; the Prince Edward Islands; Prince Edward County, Ontario; Kentville, Nova Scotia; and Duke Street, Halifax, Nova Scotia.